dave111111111/CPU_AI_Telegram/README.md

     ]
 `

-### Value your model

-These are the model you can use and these are the benchmarks:

 # Model Selection for Your Project

 Choosing the right model is a crucial decision for your project.
 It determines the capabilities and functionality of your application.
 In this README, we'll help you understand the rationale behind selecting a model that aligns with your project's goals.